joshgerdes/jekyll-uno/_posts/2022-01-11-create-azure-point-to-site-vpn-using-azure-active-directory-authentication.md

 A note about Gateway SKUs _(apart from Basic)_ you can resize in the same generation _(i.e. Generation 1 VpnGw1 to VpnGw3, but you can't go from Generation 1 VpnGw1 to Generation 2 VpnGw5, in order to upgrade, you have to delete and recreate the Gateway, just keep this in mind when deciding on the SKU of your resources_).

-You can read more about the Virtual Network Gateways and VPN SKUs at the official Microsoft documentation '[here'](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways "What is VPN Gateway?"); your Gateway SKU may differ depending on your requirements.
+You can read more about the Virtual Network Gateways and VPN SKUs at the official Microsoft documentation '[here'](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways "What is VPN Gateway?"){:target="_blank"}; your Gateway SKU may differ depending on your requirements.

 ### Create Azure Point to Site VPN using Azure Active Directory authentication

 #### Prerequisites

 * An Azure subscription _(that you have at least contributor rights to and the ability to create Users and Groups)_
-* An endpoint device running Windows 10 or 11 that you can install the [Azure VPN client](https://www.microsoft.com/en-us/p/azure-vpn-client-preview/9np355qt2sqb?rtc=2&activetab=pivot:overviewtab " Azure VPN Client") onto
+* An endpoint device running Windows 10 or 11 that you can install the [Azure VPN client](https://www.microsoft.com/en-us/p/azure-vpn-client-preview/9np355qt2sqb?rtc=2&activetab=pivot:overviewtab " Azure VPN Client"){:target="_blank"} onto

 #### Create Virtual Network

 First things first, let's create a Virtual Network.

- 1. Log in to the [**Azure Portal**](https://portal.azure.com/#home "Azure Portal")
+ 1. Log in to the [**Azure Portal**](https://portal.azure.com/#home "Azure Portal"){:target="_blank"}
  2. Click on **+ Create a resource**
  3. Search for: **Virtual Network** and click on it
  4. Click **Create**